HakubJozak/barbecue/README.md

     rails generate barbecue:blueprint --rebuild-db

-That will use set of underlying generators to create the ActiveRecord model, Serializer, RESTful controller for JSON API and also the UI frontend part in Ember.js.
+That will use a set of underlying generators to create an ActiveRecord model, ActiveModel Serializer, RESTful controller for JSON API and UI frontend files for Ember.js.

 Run `foreman start`, login (see `db/seed.rb' for password) and behold the admin interface.